Ashvin-Ranjan/glint/.batch/README.md

 Run `n --file batch.n`, once it is complete it will generate a file called `carton.n`, you can run this with `n --file carton.n`, and you can see the results of your unit tests!

 Copied from [the main readme](https://github.com/ashvin-ranjan/batch.n#readme)

+## Updating batch.n

+To update `batch.n` run `n --file update.n`, this fill fetch the file from github.